 Generally, the more frequently you compound your investment, the greater the future value.
 While the table above shows future values for investments that are compounded annually, financial institutions routinely compound your investments on a quarterly or monthly basis.
 Some financial institutions even offer continuous compounding.

 The following table reproduces the future values in the table above.
 Only this time, the $1,000 investment earns interest that is compounded on a quarterly basis (four times a year):

 As you can see, the increase in compounding frequency increases the future values.
 Most dramatic increases occur at the highest interest rate and for the longest periods.
 For example, from the top table, $1,000 that is compounded annually at 10% for 10 years is worth $2,594.
 Compounded quarterly, the same investment grows to $2,685.
 This is an extra $91 of interest you earn as a result of more frequent compounding.
 If the same investment is compounded daily, it grows to $2,720.
 This is an extra $126 in interest over yearly compounding.
 Clearly, an increase in compounding frequency benefits the growth of your investment.

 More than likely, you will want to make additional contributions to your original investment.
 Regular contributions to your investment fuel its growth, producing a much larger future value.
 Let's look at an example.

 The following table is a reproduction of the table, at top.
-In this case, the table shows future values for the original $1,000 investment, together with monthly contributions of $100.
-(Contributions are assumed to be made at the beginning of every period):
+In this case, the table shows future values for the original $1,000 investment, together with monthly contributions of $100 and monthly compounding.
+(Contributions are assumed to be made at the end of every period):